 Research at the institute is evolving in a highly dynamic fashion.
 Our researchers follow, or define, the cutting edges of astronomy.
 From roots in (binary) stellar astrophysics and X-ray astronomy in the 1970's and 80's, our research has broadened into its current program.

 Stellar astrophysics has always been a strong focus of our institute.
 Now it is part of a broader theme: the Origins of Life.
 This theme includes the formation and evolution of stars and planetary systems, as well as the detailed characterization of exoplanets, with emphasis on their atmospheres.

 Theme: High-Energy Astrophysics

-Over the years, X-ray astronomy has broadened into high-energy astrophysics.
+Over the years, X-ray astronomy has been complemented with other short wavelengths into the broader field of high-energy astrophysics.
 This field focuses on the study of relativistic compact objects, their energetic phenomena and space-time physics surrounding them.